mobizt/FirebaseClient/README.md

 To see how Firebase Realtime Database provides the efficient, fast and reliable performance when work with this library, see  [StreamPerformanceTest](/examples/RealtimeDatabase/StreamPerformanceTest/) example.

 To test notification sending with Firebase Cloud Messaging by using our FCM Web Client App, see  [WebClient](/examples/Messaging/WebClient/) example.

+## Changes since v2.1.0

+The library since v2.1.0 is network independent.
+All network data and management classes are removed.

+Users have to define the macros or build options in their sketch before including the library header file.
+See [Library Build Options](#library-build-options) section for the available options.

+The SSL client can be set via `AsyncClientClass::setClient()` or in the `AsyncClientClass` constructors without the network options.

+The `AsyncClientClass` methods that are related to the networks are removed.

 ## Supported Devices